clb953/KMOChanges2806/19c/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/0/05/7_of_%27%28The_Night_Side_of_Nature-_or%2C_Ghosts_and_ghost_seers.%29%27_%2811152605346%29.jpg)

 Crowe’s father was a wine merchant and ran a coffee house in London where his customers included Lord Byron.
-‘Stevens’s Coffee House’ had a reputation for association with ‘free-traders’ (pirates or smugglers in more common parlance) and this is a theme that runs through many of Crowe’s novels, particularly in relation to Kent.
+‘Stevens’s Coffee House’ had a reputation for association with ‘free-traders’ (pirates or smugglers) and this is a theme that runs through many of Crowe’s novels, particularly in relation to Kent.

 ## Richard Dadd (1817-1886)